 Readings will be assigned each week and will be provided in advance of class.
 Students will be asked to complete short writing assignments relating to assigned readings or reflecting on fieldwork experience.

-This externship accepts applications for a limited number of spaces for LL.M. students, if space permits.
+This externship accepts applications for a limited number of positions for LL.M. students, if space permits.
 Consult the LLM Clinic Requirements at A Glance to see if the clinic is available to LLMs in the current year.
 There is a separate application form for LL.M. students.
 Please use that form and submit it along with a resume, unofficial transcript and writing sample to CAMS.
 The deadline is different than for JDs, and is posted on the Clinic Application Timelines page.
 Selected LL.M. students will be contacted for interviews in the summer as part of the selection process.

 Security Background Check